You are here

 Please prepare TWO contrasting works (one showing legato playing, and one faster) and be prepared to perform a randomly selected three-octave scale in both major and melodic minor as well as a short sight-reading excerpt.
 Appropriate repertoire includes a concerto movement at the level of Haydn, Kabalevsky, Mozart, Barber, Bruch, Mendelssohn, or Lalo; or any movement from a Solo Sonata or Partita by J. S. Bach EXCEPT the Gigue from the E Major Partita.
 Other solo pieces, sonatas, or concerti of comparable difficulty are also acceptable.
 Choosing two works from the vast violin repertoire can be tough, so if you have any questions please be in touch with Professor Doty at email@example.com or Dr. Hersh at firstname.lastname@example.org.

 Bachelor of Music in Performance*: Candidates must present five (5) memorized pieces from standard classical vocal literature.
 Repertoire must include pieces in English and two different foreign languages.
 Candidates should perform age-appropriate pieces of varying styles and/or tempi.
 Do not include music theater, jazz or 'pop' styles.

-All other degree programs*: Candidates must present three (3) memorized pieces from standard classical vocal literature.
+All other undergraduate degree programs*: Candidates must present three (3) memorized pieces from standard classical vocal literature.
 Repertoire must include pieces in English and at least one foreign language.
 Candidates should perform age-appropriate pieces of varying styles and/or tempi.
 Do not include music theater, jazz or 'pop' styles.